A page about some of the gear I’ve used down the years’ with links to: –

 Q: What’s your go to’ Bass?

-A: My Jaydee Supernatural Series 2A Bass which was built by John Diggins in 1986.
+A: This is my Jaydee Supernatural Series 2A Bass which was built by John Diggins in 1986.

 The original active circuit was replaced with an integrated circuit board in 2001.